 In my studies, I've always had an interest in the false dichotomy between what is "human" versus "nature" and the intersections of the human-built environment and equally complex world of adaptation and migration of non-human nature.
 While I had previously come across hawk decals (which are actually proven by research as ineffective for deterring bird collisions) and other bird-friendly interventions in my daily life, until I started to read on the studies happening at UBC, I hadn't realized how big and urgent of a problem this was!

 At my job at the Campus and Community Planning department, I've also been working on an update of the UBC Bird Friendly Guidelines, closely reading campus and international research on the issue.
 I decided to leverage the opportunity as a staff and student to team up with my supervisor, a Landbird Biologist at Environment and Climate Change Canada, and my GIS course.
 This is my first project with the SEEDS program, which partners students with operational staff such as the UBC Campus and Community Planning department to research issues and advance sustainability on campus.
-Click to read my second project "Outdoor Public Spaces for Teaching: An Analysis of UBC" (coming soon).
+Click to read the report for my second project "Outdoor Public Spaces for Teaching: An Analysis of UBC".

 This was one of the most ambitious projects I've pursued in my undergrad.
 For one, research in bird building collisions in the Canadian west coast is still emergent and thus severely lacking in data.
 As well, most research so far had approached the issue from a biology standpoint and this required lots of reading, sorting, and data transformation to spatialize the data.